aijaz/blog/content/posts/2011/2011-11-23-how-to-subtract-one-file-from-another.markdown

----
 comments: false
 date: '2011-11-23 14:45:26'
 slug: how-to-subtract-one-file-from-another
 title: How To Subtract One File From Another
-Category:
-- Computers
+Category: Computers
-tags:
-- bash
-- grep
-- Text
+Tags: bash, grep, Text
----

 Let's say you have two text files, FileA and FileB.
 You want a file that has all the lines of FileA that are_ not_ in FileB.
 How do you do that?